reecepadilla/osticket-prereqs/README.md

 </p>
 <p>
 After changes have been applied, download <a href="https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">Installation Files</a> and install them on your Windows 10 virtual machine.
-After you have downloaded and installed all files create a new folder labeled "PHP" on the root of C drive.
+After you have downloaded and installed all files, create a new folder labeled "PHP" on the root of C drive.
+Then unzip the <a href="https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view">PHP file</a> into the PHP folder that you just created.
+Next you will need to open Internet Information Services as an admin and register PHP by going to PHP manager->register new PHP in PHP folder-> click PHP CGI and then restart the IIS server.
 </p>
 <br />